Jerry Falwell's Deal With the Devil

 Liberty University in

-bankruptcy.
 But Falwell shed no tears.
 He told local reporters that the moment was "the greatest single day of financial advantage" in the school's history.
 Left unmentioned in the happy sermon was the identity of Falwell’s real guardian angel, the person who actually was protecting Falwell's financial interests.
-Secret Benefactor Falwell’s

 secret benefactor was Rev. Moon,